Controlling UC Costs for Contributory Employers

 Sole Proprietorship: Wages paid to a sole proprietor, his or her spouse, parent(s), stepparent(s), children and stepchildren under the age of 18 are not subject to UC taxes.
 Anyone else who receives wages is an employee and their wages are taxable for UC purposes.

 Partnership: Wages paid to general partners are not subject to UC taxes.
-Anyone else who receives wages is an employee and their wages are taxable unless an exempt employee’s relationship applies to all partners, e.g., if two brothers form a partnership, any wages paid to their father would be not taxable.
+Anyone else who receives wages is an employee and their wages are taxable unless an exempt employee’s relationship applies to all partners.
+For example, if two brothers form a partnership, any wages paid to their father would be not taxable.
 A child’s wages would be taxable unless they are the child of both partners.

 Corporation: There are no exceptions or excluded wages in a corporation.
 Anyone who receives wages is an employee and their wages are taxable.